I3oris/ic/README.md

     ast_node
   end
 ```
-After that Crystal have done 80% of the works, it gives to ICR a fresh ast\_node, with already computed types and method on it (almost).
+After that, Crystal has done 80% of work.
+It gives to ICR a fresh ast\_node, with resolved types and methods for each node.
+(Macros are also executed in this time.)

-Then ICR runs through this ast\_node, and transmits ICRObjects (Wrapper for object created in ICR) depending the kind of the ast\_node.
+Then, ICR runs through this ast\_node, and transmits ICRObjects (Wrapper for objects created in ICR) depending the kind of the ast\_node.

 A `BoolLiteral` is implemented like that:
 ```crystal